 As the regional director of Ninja Training for Centercourt’s Chatham and Mt.
 Olive facilities, DeFranco, now 24, gets to do something like that most days.
 As a Ninja Warrior training instructor, a job he accepted four days after speaking to the company’s CEO and COO about their plans this past summer, he helps walk kids through the obstacles at the gyms and teaches the proper techniques to master each.
 He’s also accomplished a goal that he set for himself years ago, as he’s competed on Seasons 8 and 9 of American Ninja Warrior, the Americanized version of the show he watched as a teenager.

-Not only did DeFranco compete on the show, he thrived on it.
-The New Jersey native, who was born in Livingston and played soccer and wrestled growing up in Berkeley Heights, won the outdoor pole vaulting state title as a senior at Governor Livingston and had the elite speed from his track and field career in college to navigate the American Ninja Warrior obstacles quickly.
+Not only did Anthony DeFranco compete on the show, he thrived.
+The NJ native, who was born in Livingston and played soccer and wrestled growing up in Berkeley Heights, won the outdoor pole vaulting state title as a senior at Governor Livingston and had the elite speed from his track and field career in college to navigate the American Ninja Warrior obstacles quickly.
 He added strength from rock climbing and upper body training and it paid off, helping DeFranco post the fastest run of the night at the Philadelphia qualifier in Season 8.
 He went out on the eighth obstacle in the finals round in Philly, but made it to Las Vegas, where he eventually fell on the Jumping Spider obstacle.

 This past summer, DeFranco had essentially an identical result in Season 9 as he did the year before.
-He posted the fastest run of the night in the qualifier in Cleveland, got knocked off on the eighth obstacle in the finals round (clipped by the Nail Clipper), but still made it to Vegas where, again, he was thwarted by the Jumping Spider.
+He posted the fastest run of the night in the qualifier in Cleveland.
+Then he got knocked off on the eighth obstacle in the finals round (clipped by the Nail Clipper); but still made it to Vegas where, again, he was thwarted by the Jumping Spider.

-The success DeFranco has enjoyed on American Ninja Warrior is now intertwined with his occupation.
+The success Anthony DeFranco enjoyed on American Ninja Warrior now intertwines with his occupation.

 “It’s basically shaped my career at this point,” he said.
 “It’s created so many opportunities for me right now and I’m just trying to continue to see how far [it can go]… whether it can become a professional sport where there’s going to be big competitions and [I] could become a professional athlete off this stuff, so I’m really just riding it out to see how big the sport of Ninja can get.”